ABOUT SA QUILTERS

 - The Little Quilts of Love programme was first convened by Jean Pearce OAM in South Australia in 1996.
 The group makes quilts specifically for grieving families who have lost a baby in childbirth.
 The group name was amended to ‘Quilts of Love’ in 2020 when Jill Clausen, on behalf of member group After Dark Quilters, took on the role of co-ordinating the programme.
 At that time the programme embraced providing isolette covers for maternity hospitals and crib/bassinet quilts as well.
 Link to Community Quilts Page

 - Country Forum is a bi-annual get together, in Adelaide, of delegates from SA Quilters affiliated member groups.
 The event is hosted by SA Quilters and enables members to meet and share their quilting experiences.
+Link to Country Forum Page.
 In alternate years a rural group hosts a day of activities, called Rural Roundup.
-Link to Country Forum Page
+Link to Rural Roundup Page.

 - SA Quilters runs a vibrant workshop programme with workshops tailored to suit all experience levels.
 Link to Workshops Page